KoanHealth/forget-me-not/README.md

 Memoization is a powerful tool, but like all powerful tools, needs to be used with knowledge and respect.

+#### Blocks
+You may not pass a block to a memoized method.
+Attempting to do so results in an error being raised.

 #### Storage
 By default, the memoization code stores results in a simple Hash based cache.
 If you have other requirements, perhaps a thread-safe storage, then set the ForgetMeNot::Memoization.storage_builder property to a proc that will create a new